bkamapantula/bkamapantula.github.io/_posts/2020-02-10-images-to-video.md

 ```

 ## Creating text annotations
-`matplotlib`'s annotate utility is useful to place custom text at arbitrary location on the plot
+`matplotlib`'s annotate utility is useful to place custom text at arbitrary location on the plot.

 ```py
 # xy refers to the actual position on the map that needs to be annotated